 Maintaining a professional appearance is vital to your success in this industry.
 Tricoci University has the following standards for our education programs.
 All clothing/uniform must be kept clean, neat and worn during all classroom and clinic floor hours.
-Students must arrive at school in the approved dress code.
-If the attire is not in acceptable condition, it must be corrected immediately or the student will be sent home until the student meets the dress code standards.
+While on Distance Education (DE) students must adhere to dress code standards of black and white attire.
+Students must arrive onsite and DE in the approved dress code.
+If the attire is not in acceptable condition, it must be corrected immediately or the student will be sent home/logged off of Zoom until the student meets the dress code standards.